vessl-ai/hyperpocket/docs/hyperpocket/tools/using-function-tools.md

 # Using Function Tools

-## What Are Function Tools?
+## Function Tools

-Function Tools are lightweight, Python-based tools that integrate directly into AI workflows.
+**Function Tools** are lightweight, Python-based tools that integrate directly into AI workflows.
 These tools are defined using the `@function_tool` decorator, making it simple to extend the capabilities of AI agents with minimal setup.

 You can also easily add supported auth methods.
 Details are below.

 ## Example